 Simple Term 20 DLX

 United’s “DLX” products offer insurance to insulin-dependent diabetics.
-The Simple Term 20 DLX product provides a 20-year term to those with diabetes.
+The Simple Term 20 DLX product provides a 20-year term life insurance for diabetics.
 Details on the policy are limited, but given that the other DLX whole life insurance products offer a limited death benefit, it’s reasonable to expect that this product offers reduced benefits as well.

 Guaranteed Issue Whole Life

-United’s guaranteed issue policy is limited to those between the ages of 45-75, but can provide no-hassle coverage without a medical exam or even any health questions.
+United’s guaranteed issue life insurance policy is limited to those between the ages of 45-75, but can provide no-hassle coverage without a medical exam or even any health questions.

 Low Death Benefit

-The death benefit offered by this product ranges from $5,000 to $10,000.
+The death benefit offered by this final expense life insurance product ranges from $5,000 to $10,000.
 Even for a guaranteed issue policy, this is low.